 ATMs are not typically open 24 hours, and few accept US-issued cards.
 The locations that most likely have ATMs you could access include major airports, post offices, foreign bank branches, and 7-11 stores.

-Also, 7-11 stores and other Japanese convenience stores can be a haven as they typically carry a full range of items you might need, selling everything from underwear to concert tickets.
+Also, 7-11 stores and other convenience stores can be a haven as they typically carry a full range of items you might need, selling everything from underwear to concert tickets.
 They are also a good place to purchase hot food items.

 Undoubtedly, a trip to Japan can be exciting!
-As you plan, remember to purchase the travel and medical insurance that will give you the peace of mind you need to truly enjoy all of the activities and adventures you have planned while abroad.
+As you plan, remember to purchase the travel insurance that will give you the peace of mind you need to truly enjoy all of the activities and adventures you have planned while abroad.